Watch this video for a quick overview on the exam process, from scheduling to submitting your exam report.

 What is OSMR?

-The Offensive Security macOS Researcher (OSMR) certification exam simulates a macOS system in which multiple vulnerabilities need to be exploited or security features bypassed in order to gain full system compromise.
+The OffSec macOS Researcher (OSMR) certification exam simulates a macOS system in which multiple vulnerabilities need to be exploited or security features bypassed in order to gain full system compromise.
 You will have 47 hours and 45 minutes to fully compromise the system, and a further 24 hours to submit your documentation.
 You'll need to provide proof of exploitation for each exploit.

 The OSMR exam guide is available at the following link: OSMR Exam Guide

 How do I know if I'm ready to take the exam?

 Although this is a difficult question to answer, we recommend that at a minimum, you understand the majority of the concepts taught in the course and have completed the exercises and the extra miles.

 To learn how to schedule an exam, how to see the amount of time you have left before your exam attempt expires or understand how rescheduling an exam works, please visit our Important information about exam scheduling in the Learning Library article.